shendye10/pragyashendyedemo/README.md

 # pragyashendyedemo
-This is my first repository
+This is my first repository.
+Author: Pragya Shendye